Law SchoolMediation Clinic

 Strathclyde's Mediation Services

-The Mediation Clinic provides a free mediation service in which experienced practitioners work alongside trainee mediators to help people resolve disputes without going to court or tribunal.
+The Mediation Clinic provides a free mediation service in which experienced practitioners work alongside trainee mediators to help people resolve disputes.

 Strathclyde is known as the ‘place of useful learning’ and is proud to serve the wider community.
 The Mediation Clinic aims to have a positive impact on society by helping to embed a mediatory approach within the Scottish justice system.